cyphar/cyphar.com/doc/published/umoci-new-oci-image-tool.md

    umoci config - modifies the image configuration of an OCI image

 USAGE:
-   umoci config [command options] --image <image-path> --from <reference>
+   umoci config [command options] --image <image-path>[:<tag>] [--tag <new-tag>]

-Where "<image-path>" is the path to the OCI image, and "<reference>" is the name of the reference descriptor from which the config modifications will be based.
+Where "<image-path>" is the path to the OCI image, and "<tag>" is the name of the tagged image from which the config modifications will be based (if not specified, it defaults to "latest"). "<new-tag>" is the new reference name to save the new image as, if this is not specified then umoci will replace the old image.

+CATEGORY:
+   image

 OPTIONS:
-   --image value                path to OCI image bundle --from value                 reference descriptor name to modify --tag value                  tag name for repacked image --config.user value
+   --config.user value
    --config.memory.limit value  (default: 0)
    --config.memory.swap value   (default: 0)